LBHackney-IT/API-Playbook/api-guidelines/naming.md

 The shortenings like `id` and `ref` are considered acceptable as they are universally understood.

-# MUST use camelCase Property Names:
+# MUST use camelCase Property Names

 Data formats - [camel casing](data-formats.md#must-use-camelcase-property-names-a-za-z0-9).

-# MUST Pluralise Array Names:
+# MUST Pluralise Array Names

 Data formats - [array names](data-formats.md#must-pluralise-array-names).